-- A:Your insurance company is entitled to any salvage value your auto may have and will typically take title to your auto when it pays your claim.
-You may be able to negotiate with your insurance company to purchase the vehicle from them.
+Usually, no. If your car is deemed a “total loss,” your insurance company is entitled to any salvage value the vehicle may have, and will typically take title to your car once it pays your claim.
+You may be able to negotiate with your insurance company to purchase the vehicle from them, however.

 Q: My auto was declared a total loss.
 Is my insurance company required to pay me the replacement cost?

-- Price paid for the auto plus the value of prior, documented improvements to the auto at the time of the accident
+- Price paid for the car plus the value of prior, documented improvements to the car at the time of the accident

-- Actual purchase cost of an available auto of like kind and quality
+- Actual purchase cost of an available car of like kind and quality

-If your auto has substantial value because of its exceptional condition such as an antique, classic or restored auto, you should have it appraised and then insure it for the appraised value.
+Note: If your car has substantial value because of its exceptional condition — maybe it’s an antique, classic or restored auto — you should have it appraised and then insure it for the appraised value.

 Q: My insurance company is denying my claim because the location where I keep my vehicle is not what is listed on the application.
 Is this right?